 What to expect when coming into our office?

-The size of the ACE wrap makes a difference.
+ACE wrap sizes make a difference.
 When you come into our clinic and one of our providers diagnoses you with a sprain or injury that warrants an ace bandage, a trained member of our medical team will apply it for you.
 The wider the bandage is, the more compression you will get without blocking the blood flow.
 There are alternatives to ACE bandages as well.
 Coban is a self-adherent compression bandage that provides similar compression to that of an elastic bandage.
 Coban is preferred often because it has the added benefit that it acts as tape and adheres to itself without sticking to the skin.
 Coban is seen more in sports settings.
 It also comes in many sizes like the ACE bandage.
 Being that Coban mimics tape, it is more versatile and flexible but still provides adequate compression.
-Our trained medical staff will find the best size, and option for you.
+Our trained medical staff will find the best ACE wrap sizes, and options for you.